P2PModels/wallofshame-frontend/docs/docs/index.md

 ## The case-study

 This prototype will try to tackle a progressive adoption of the web3 technologies.
-In order to succesfully achive this task three different scenarios have been designed:
+In order to succesfully achive this task three different user profiles have been designed:

 1. **Outsider**: in this scenario we encounter a user that wants to use our solution but lacks any knowledge regarding blockchain technology neither has she any intention of getting familiarized with it.
 She has never used a wallet or any cryptocurrency, she has never heard about a smart contract and she has no intention of learning about it, she just wants to use the website.
 Therefore the requirements for this scenario is: **Transparent use of web3 technologies through a platform account**.
 The only ethereum account (EOA) would be the one of P2PModels and it will cover the costs for all the blockchain interactions.
 As mentioned in [Task assignment in Amara.
 Prototyping Round Robin with blockchain (I)](https://p2pmodels.eu/task-assignment-in-amara-prototype-round-robin/):